sarah-reynolds/canvas-game/README.md

 # Quidditch Practice
 ## Canvas game

-Quidditch Practice is a simple canvas game.
-The user plays as Harry Potter on a broom, and needs to catch as many of the golden snitches as possible in 30 seconds.
+A Harry Potter themed game built using canvas.
+The user plays as Harry Potter on a broom, and uses the arrow keys on the keyboard to catch as many golden snitches possible in 30 seconds.
+Being hit by a the bludger will slow you down for 3 seconds.
+High scores are stored in each browser session.

 ### Technologies
 - HTML